 INTRODUCTION

-Good sleep is crucial for health and wellbeing, yet many struggle to get enough.
+Quality sleep is crucial for physical health and mental wellbeing, yet many struggle to get enough.
 One major factor is excessive screen time before bed.
 Digital screens emit blue light, which disrupts melatonin production and throws off the body’s internal clock.
 Reducing screen time in the evening improves your sleep, increases energy levels and enhances overall health and wellbeing.
 Making minor adjustments to bedtime habits can yield significant benefits and help restore natural sleep patterns.

 BLUE LIGHT DISRUPTS SLEEP

-Smartphones, tablets, and computers emit blue light, which tricks the brain into thinking it’s still daytime.
+Smartphones, tablets and computers emit blue light, which tricks the brain into thinking it’s still daytime.
 This delays melatonin production, making it harder to fall asleep.
 Even brief screen exposure before bed can shift sleep cycles, leading to restlessness.
 Over time, poor sleep caused by blue light exposure contributes to fatigue, difficulty concentrating and increased stress levels.
 As sleep deprivation worsens, it can negatively impact productivity, decision-making and overall mental sharpness.

 SCREEN TIME AND INSOMNIA